felipecembranelli/blockchain-rewards/README.md

 Run the following script.
 It is simulating the token issues that could be done automatically in a pre-defined period of time (ex: monthly):

 ``truffle exec ./scripts/issue-token.js``

+## To be done

+There are a bunch of things that I would like to do:

+- Implement a reconciliation logic inside the smart contract.
+Currently there is no logic implemented.
+- Create administrator section on the application
+- Create web page to allow administrator to issue tokens (earning process).
+Currently this function is executed via truffle scripts.
+- Create web page to allow administrator to register new partners.
+Currently this function is executed via truffle scripts.
+- Allow partners to check their balances

 ## Licence